raptor-mvk/php-migration-helper/README.md

 ## Overview

-Helper contains command `migration-helper` that checks your project for changes in PHP 7.2 and 7.3 that break backward compatibility.
+Helper contains command `php-migration-helper` that checks your project for changes in PHP 7.2 and 7.3 that break backward compatibility.
 The report is provided as result of command execution.

 ## Installation